A Different Formula for E Change

 View posts by Mauro Tortone

-Mauro advises financial services, technology and automotive businesses.
-He also leads the Strategy & Finance practice.
-His expertise: strategic change, capital markets and more.
-Mauro has over 25 years of business experience in finance and other sectors, working on projects for institutions such as UBS and Deutsche Bank as well as smaller financial/ fintech and non-financial companies across Europe, the US and Asia.
+Mauro advises financial services, technology and mobility businesses and leads the Strategy & Finance practice.
+His expertise is in strategic change, capital markets and more.
+Mauro has over 25 years of experience working with banks such as UBS and Deutsche Bank, smaller financials, fintechs and others across Europe, the US and Asia.
+He sat on the CISI Corporate Finance Forum Committee for ten years and is passionate about sustainability.

 Scroll to top